omise/bluepine/README.md

 #### Serializing `Object`

-When serializing object, the data that we want to serialize can be a `Hash` or plain `Object`.
+When serializing an object, the data that we want to serialize can either be a `Hash` or a plain `Object`.

-In the following example.
-We serialize an instance of `Hero` class.
+In the following example. we serialize an instance of the `Hero` class.

 ```ruby
 attr = Bluepine::Attributes.create(:object, :hero) do